AnalyticalGraphicsInc/ODTKCodeExamples/README.md

 [![Support](https://img.shields.io/badge/email%20support-898A8D?style=for-the-badge&labelColor=373A36)](mailto:support@agi.com)
 [![Download](https://img.shields.io/badge/download%207.7.1-FFB71B?style=for-the-badge&labelColor=373A36)](https://support.agi.com/downloads/6/)

-Welcome to the ODTKCodeExamples repository, where we share code examples from our favorite utilities and demos from Orbit Determination Tool Kit (ODTK), a commercial software application from Ansys.
+Welcome to the ODTKCodeExamples repository, where we share code examples from our favorite utilities and demos from Orbit Determination Tool Kit (ODTK), a commercial software application from ANSYS, Inc.

 The repository offers fully functional tools and libraries of example code that you can refactor to fit your needs.
 These code samples require a legally licensed local copy of the ODTK application; you must obtain ODTK from [AGI's website](https://support.agi.com/downloads/6/ "AGI's Downloads")